Aloshi/EmulationStation/THEMES.md

 	- Point around which the image will be rotated.
 Defaults to `0.5 0.5`.
 * `path` - type: PATH.
 	- Path to the image file.
 Most common extensions are supported (including .jpg, .png, and unanimated .gif).
+* `default` - type: PATH.
+	- Path to default image file.
+Default image will be displayed when selected game does not have an image.
 * `tile` - type: BOOLEAN.
 	- If true, the image will be tiled instead of stretched to fit its size.
 Useful for backgrounds.
 * `color` - type: COLOR.